cantzakas/gp-json/JSON-COMPRESSION-GPDB.md

   INSERT INTO json_quicklz_blocksize32K
 	SELECT array_to_json(array_agg(col1))
 	FROM (
-		SELECT col1::text, ((col1->>'id')::int)%75 AS modulo150_result
+		SELECT col1::text, ((col1->>'id')::int)%75 AS modulo_result
 		FROM json_standard
 	) A
-	GROUP BY modulo150_result;
+	GROUP BY modulo_result;
   ```

 ### 4. Run & collect compression ratio results

 To collect compression ration results for each of the tables created, we used Greenplum `get_ao_compression_ratio()`function, which is described in detail on [Greenplum Database Administration Guide](https://gpdb.docs.pivotal.io/latest/admin_guide/ddl/ddl-storage.html#topic41).

 The complete SQL script used to run and collect compression ratio results is available [here](https://github.com/cantzakas/gp-json/blob/master/sql/FINAL_REPORT.sql).

 ## Results